paradyo/library-ui/README.md

 # 🧬 Template structure

-This is the structure of the files in the template: test
+This is the structure of the files in the template: test2

 ```sh
     │